+- Adjust the crank

+handle to the required

+length.

-- Adjust the crank handle to the required length. - Insert the crank handle end into the bayonet socket.
+- Insert the crank handle end into the bayonet socket.

-- 3) Turn the crank handle anticlockwise to unroll the awning while - keeping the handle down.
-Note the awning will only open after a couple of turns. - 4) Unroll a maximum of 1m.
+3) Turn the crank handle anticlockwise to unroll the awning while

+Unroll a maximum of 1m.
 Then put out the support legs before unrolling further.